 We used skewers and toothpicks for our ‘sticks’ so we’d have different lengths to build with without having to cut them

 We used coloured masking tape as we found that easier to manage than clear tape.
 Using a nice heavy tape dispenser also makes things easier for little hands.

 That’s all you need – sticks and tape – which makes this a very low mess, easy set up, easy clean up activity.

+There is no one right way to work on this STEAM building challenge, which means each child can use their own skills and ideas.
 Noah (aged 4) managed better when creating objects flat on the table, but Morgan (aged 7) was keen to ‘build something big!’ and so he did.

 He kept adding levels, and shapes, and poking out bits, making sure that the construction was balanced and still stood upright on it’s own.
 Soon it was so tall he had to stand on a chair to reach the top level.

 The boys ended up working together to make the construction taller and taller (STEAM building challenges make a great co-operative group activity!).
 Noah built shapes flat on the table and Morgan adding them to the construction.

 Eventually my boys had made a super tall, super cool, straw and stick construction that they called The Onceler’s House (they are a bit obsessed with The Lorax at the moment!).